lucaspena/agt-proof-of-stake/report.md

 \end{definition}

 \begin{definition}[Stake]
-Stake is the amount of money a stakeholder has put up as part of the Ouroboros algorithm.
+Stake is the amount of currency a stakeholder has put up as part of the Ouroboros algorithm.
 By definition, we assume the stake is nonzero for each stakeholder.
 \end{definition}